Thirumanam Enum Nikkah: Reception

 The Times of India gave 3 out of 5 stars for the film saying "Thirumanam Enum Nikkah is like the romance dramas in which there will be no story at all if the leads talk to each other in a frank manner and so will have to keep pretending for the plot to go on".
-Behindwoods gave the film 2.5 out of 5 and wrote "Thirumanam Enum Nikkah could have been so much better, with little more effort from the scripting team!"
 In his review for Hindustan Times, Gauthaman Bhaskaran gave 1 out of 5 and wrote "Thirumanam Enum Nikkah has a story and script that seem to have been penned in the most bizarre style.
 Except for Nazriya Nazim, who is superbly charming as the girl playing both a Muslim and a Hindu, the rest of the cast are no better than caricatures."

-Anupama Subramanian of Deccan Chronicle gave 2.5 out of 5 and summarised "Anis’s sincere attempt to convey a romantic story laced with inter-religious tension is appreciable, but he has erred in the execution part of it.
+Anupama Subramanian of Deccan Chronicle gave 2.5 out of 5 and summarised "Anis's sincere attempt to convey a romantic story laced with inter-religious tension is appreciable, but he has erred in the execution part of it.
 What starts off with an interesting note, loses its sheen in the middle fizzles out towards the end".
-She further added "Ghibran’s soulful music and brilliant rerecording that is the highlight of the movie".
+She further added "Ghibran's soulful music and brilliant rerecording that is the highlight of the movie".
 S. Saraswathi of Rediff gave 2 out of 5 saying "the film fails to live up to expectation despite the good performance by both Jai and Nazriya".
 Baradwaj Rangan in his review for The Hindu stated "Thirumanam Enum Nikkah is infuriatingly bad.
-We shrug off routinely bad films because there’s nothing in them that’s good.
-But films like these, which take on something new and interesting and then botch it up, stick in the craw, like a bad taste you can’t wash off."
+We shrug off routinely bad films because there's nothing in them that's good.
+But films like these, which take on something new and interesting and then botch it up, stick in the craw, like a bad taste you can't wash off."